veronhoxha/duplicate-datasets/weekly_meetings/WEEKLYMEETINGS.md

 #### What helped you this week?

-    - The talk from the last meeting we had helped me quite a lot in some ideas for this week but also for the future.
+    - The talk from the last meeting helped me quite a lot with some ideas for this week and also for the future.

 #### What did you achieve?

     - Updated the scatter plot with log scale and included the usabilityRating condition (if usabilityRating > 0.5 then I color the dot green if it's smaller then I leave it red).
-    - Made a lineplot to see how the numbers of datasets with "ISIC" word in the title increases over years in Kaggle (could be changed to monthly as well).
+    - Made a line plot to see how the number of datasets with "ISIC" word in the title increases over the years in Kaggle (could be changed to monthly as well).
-    - Started just writing a bit on overleaf to break the ice.
+    - I started just writing a bit on Overleaf to break the ice.

 #### What did you struggle with?

-    - Nothing something to be specfically mentioned.
+    - Nothing something to be specifically mentioned.

 #### What would you like to work on next week?

-    -  Will keep having a look into the original data and duplicates and will see during the week if there is something else.
+    -  I will keep looking into the original data and duplicates and see if there is something else during the week.
 Can't think of something concrete right now.

 #### Where do you need help from Veronika?

-    - What do you think of the new plots ?
+    - What do you think of the new plots?

 #### What are the agreements after this meeting?